dotnet/AspNetDocs/aspnet/web-api/overview/security/enabling-cross-origin-requests-in-web-api.md

 The response includes an Access-Control-Allow-Methods header that lists the allowed methods, and optionally an Access-Control-Allow-Headers header, which lists the allowed headers.
 If the preflight request succeeds, the browser sends the actual request, as described earlier.

-Tools commonly used to test endpoints with preflight OPTIONS requests (for example, [Fiddler](https://www.telerik.com/fiddler) and [Postman](https://www.getpostman.com/)) don't send the required OPTIONS headers by default.
+Tools commonly used to test endpoints with preflight OPTIONS requests don't send the required OPTIONS headers by default.
 Confirm that the `Access-Control-Request-Method` and `Access-Control-Request-Headers` headers are sent with the request and that OPTIONS headers reach the app through IIS.

 To configure IIS to allow an ASP.NET app to receive and handle OPTION requests, add the following configuration to the app's *web.config* file in the `<system.webServer><handlers>` section: